-Except as otherwise provided by law BCCA will not limit admission to students on the basis of intellectual ability, disability, race, creed, origin, gender, national religion, or ancestry.
-We will not discriminate.Pre-admission activities will be focused providing on interested parents with a letter of interest that will provide for the student's name, grade and contact information for the parents.
+Except as otherwise provided by law BCCA will not limit admission to students on the basis of intellectual ability, disability, race, creed, national origin, religion, or ancestry.
+We will discriminate.Pre-admission activities will be focused on providing interested parents with a letter of interest that will provide for the student's name, grade and contact information for the parents.
 The letter of intent will be clearly marked as such and state obviously that it is NOT an application or an enrollment commitment.
 This letter of intent will be the basis of continuing family outreach and marketing, and as a preliminary planning tool for staffing and materials considerations.
-We will begin enrolling for the

-2018 / 2019 school year as soon as possible following the final approval by the NCSBE and continue through April 2018.
+We will begin enrolling for the the NCSBE and continue through April 2018.
 At that time, and pending any changes in procedure issued by the NCSBE, we will make a determination regarding the necessity of a lottery, or to continue enrollment until all spaces are filled.
 If a lottery is needed it will be done as directed by State law.
 We will enroll any eligible student who submits a timely application unless the number of applications exceeds the capacity for the program, class, grade level or building.
 In this case students will be accepted by lottery.
 Once enrolled students are not required to reapply in subsequent enrollment periods.
 Notwithstanding any law to the contrary, BCCA may refuse admission to any student who has been expelled or suspended from a public school under G.S.
 115C390.5 through G.S.
 115C390.11 until the period of suspension or expulsion has expired.